-I have struggled a lot with this question: how to generate a color palette?
+I have struggled a lot with this question: how to generate a color palette and create some good dollhouse color schemes?

-Most of the time, it is a matter of taste (like I made my kit from Robotime in black with red accents), but there are some insights that can tell you how to arrange a suitable color palette.
+Most of the time, it is a matter of taste (like I made my kit from Robotime in black with red accents), but some insights can tell you how to arrange a suitable color palette.

 And today, we will dive a little deeper into this topic.

-But first: how to choose the right colors for your different rooms?
+But first: how to choose the right dollhouse colors schemes for your different rooms?

 Well, besides choosing a certain color for personal reasons and personal taste, as I did with the miniature kit above ( black cat means some black in my café haha), there are several reasons why you would choose certain colors for certain rooms.